-- 1. A call for heat from the room thermostat starts the combustion air blower and the circulating air blower. - 2.
-When the speed of the combustion air blower reaches proper RPM, the pressure switch closes, initiating a pre-purge period (30 seconds nominal). - 3.
-When the pre-purge period has expired, the ignition control energizes the main gas valve and spark electrode for a period of 10 seconds. - 4.
+- 1. A call for heat from the room thermostat starts the combustion air blower and the circulating air blower. - When the speed of the combustion air blower reaches proper RPM, the pressure switch closes, initiating a pre-purge period (30 seconds nominal). - When the pre-purge period has expired, the ignition control energizes the main gas valve and spark electrode for a period of 10 seconds. - 4.
 If the flame sensor does not sense that a flame has been established in the 10-second interval, then the ignition control will de-energize the gas valve, and begins a 30 second inter-purge period, then initiates another trial for ignition. - 5.
 The ignition control is designed to repeat this "trial for ignition" a total of three times.
 If, at the end of the third trial, flame still has not been established, then the ignition control will try to light again 1 hour later.
 The 1-hour retry is indefinite.
-The ignition control can be reset by interrupting the unit power or the thermostat circuit. - 6.
-Once flame sense has been established, the circulating air blower is energized after a 30 second blower on delay. - 7.
-When the thermostat is satisfied, the combustion air blower and gas valve are de-energized.
+The ignition control can be reset by interrupting the unit power or the thermostat circuit. - When W1 is energized from the room thermostat, the circulating air blower is energized after a 30 second blower on delay. - When the thermostat is satisfied, the combustion air blower and gas valve are de-energized.
 The circulation air blower will continue to run for a short period after the furnace is shut down.

-Blower OFF Delay - Heating
+Blower Delay - Heating

-The circulating air blower "OFF" delay is 120 seconds after shutting down the burners.
-This delay is not adjustable.
+- The circulating air blower "OFF" delay is 180 seconds after shutting down the burners.
+This delay is not adjustable. - The circulating air blower "ON" delay is 30 seconds after "W" signal is received to allow the furnace to warm up.